henryw374/tempo/README.md

 (t/timezone-now clock)
 ```

-Where a timezone is accessed from an object, or passed into an object, only the string representation is used, referred
+Where a timezone is accessed from an object, or passed into an object, only the string representation can be used, referred
 to as `timezone_id`.
 Call `str` on a timezone to get its id.

 ```clojure